-- Vegetable oil for frying
+- Vegetable oil, for frying

-- Mix the salmon, mayonnaise, soy sauce, lemon juice, green bell pepper, egg, garlic powder, onion powder, Cajun seasoning, salt and pepper together in a large bowl.43.5 ounces salmon¼ cup mayonnaise2 tablespoons soy sauce2 teaspoon(s) lemon juice¼ cup celery1 large egg1 teaspoon garlic powder1 teaspoon onion powder½ teaspoon Cajun seasoning½ teaspoon(s) kosher salt½ teaspoon(s) ground black pepper
+- Mix the salmon, mayonnaise, soy sauce, lemon juice, celery, egg, garlic powder, onion powder, Cajun seasoning, salt and pepper together in a large bowl.43.5 ounces salmon¼ cup mayonnaise2 tablespoons soy sauce2 teaspoon(s) lemon juice¼ cup celery1 large egg1 teaspoon(s) garlic powder1 teaspoon(s) onion powder½ teaspoon(s) Cajun seasoning½ teaspoon(s) kosher salt½ teaspoon(s) ground black pepper

 - Stir in the flour and breadcrumbs then form the mixture into 3-inch balls.
 Flatten the balls into patties; you should have about 18-20 total.⅔ cup all-purpose flour½ cup plain breadcrumbs